-Unlike monoclonal antibodies, polyclonal antibodies are more tolerant to changes that may happen to the antigen such as denaturation, polymorphism or chemical exposure.
-Use of polyclonal antibodies also reduces the production time and overall cost.
+Unlike monoclonal antibodies, polyclonal antibodies are more tolerant to changes that may happen to the antigen such as denaturation, polymorphism, or chemical exposure.
+The use of polyclonal antibodies also reduces the production time and overall cost.

 Application of monoclonal and polyclonal antibodies

 Monoclonal antibodies are used as primary antibodies in immunoassays due to their epitope specificity, while polyclonal antibodies are used as secondary antibodies in immunoassays as they bind to different epitopes of an antigen.
 Polyclonal antibodies are suitable reagents for hemagglutination reactions and in diagnostic assays.